JoooostB/esp32-lora-ttn-example/README.rst

 - The Things Network (TTN), with ABP Activation Method (more information on TTN setup: https://learn.adafruit.com/using-lorawan-and-the-things-network-with-circuitpython/tinylora-ttn-setup).
 - Note that as is the case with the TinyLora library this has been forked from, it can only perform unconfirmed data up message type.

 The premise of the port is that CircuitPython is equipped with a RF module, namely the *RFM9x* module.
-As the LoRa component of the RFM module is based on a Semtech SX1276, all of the code relating to the SPI communication shuould be transferrable.
+As the LoRa component of the RFM module is based on a Semtech SX1276, all of the code relating to the SPI communication shuuld be transferrable.
+It may work with other SX127X variants.

 Further information on CircuitPython can be found here: